-Infant and toddler screening are completed using two nationally normed screeners completed by the parent and a family information sheet.
+Infant and toddler screenings are completed using two nationally normed screeners completed by the parent and a family information sheet.
 After reviewing the screeners, an EC staff member will review the information with the parent, and if there are concerns, they will refer the family to Day One Network, Inc.

-Batavia Public Schools works closely with Day One Network, Inc. (Child & Family Connections #4 or CFC) to become aware of children who may qualify for Early Childhood’s programs.
+Batavia Public Schools works closely with Day One Network, Inc. (Child & Family Connections #4 or CFC) to become aware of children who may qualify for Early Childhood programs.
 Focusing on the special needs of children who are not yet three years old, Day One Network houses the Early Intervention (EI) program that serves our district.
 Beginning with an initial phone call from district residents who have concerns for their children, ages birth-32 months, the program has the potential to address those areas of development that may concern parents.

 Once children approach their third birthday, the Early Intervention Program initiates the transition process.
-The value of the Early Intervention program is the opportunity to determine needs, set goals, and start working to help the students at the earliest possible time.
+The value of the early Intervention program is the opportunity to determine needs, set goals, and start working to help the students at the earliest possible time.